 Emilie M. Townes

-University Distinguished Professor of Womanist Ethics and Society, Divinity School
+University Distinguished Professor of Womanist Ethics and Society and Gender and Sexuality Studies

 On leave Fall 2023 and Spring 2024

 Emilie M. Townes, an American Baptist clergywoman, is a native of Durham, North Carolina.
 She holds a Doctor of Ministry degree from the University of Chicago Divinity School and a PhD in Religion in Society and Personality from Northwestern University.

 Townes is the Dean and Distinguished Professor of Womanist Ethics and Society at Vanderbilt University Divinity School, becoming the first African American to serve as Dean of the Divinity School in 2013.

 She is the former Andrew W. Mellon Professor of African American Religion and Theology at Yale University Divinity School and in the fall of 2005, she was the first African American woman elected to the presidential line of the American Academy of Religion (AAR) and served as president in 2008.

 She was the first African American and first woman to serve as Associate Dean for Academic Affairs in the Yale Divinity School.
 She is the former Carolyn Williams Beaird Professor of Christian Ethics at Union Theological Seminary and Professor of Social Ethics at Saint Paul School of Theology.